pruski/mockserver/README.md

 ## Relative Timestamp

-Instead of using a hardcoded timestamp, you can use relative one, providing number of days to roll back:
+Instead of using a hardcoded timestamp, you can use relative one, providing number of units and the unit name (check [momentjs documentation](http://momentjs.com/docs/#/manipulating/add/) for possible units and their shortcuts)

 ```
 HTTP/1.1 200 OK
 Content-Type: application/json; charset=utf-8

 {
-   "RelativeTimestamp": <%= timestampXDaysAgo(10) %>
+   "RelativeTimestamp": {% time("-10d") %}
 }
 ```